Wrapping and breaking text

 An alternative property to try is

-In the example below I have a checkbox and label.
-I want the label to break should it be too long for the box.
-However, I don't want it to break directly after the checkbox.
+In the example below there is a checkbox and label.
+Let's say, you want the label to break should it be too long for the box.
+However, you don't want it to break directly after the checkbox.

-To add hypens when words are broken use the CSS
+To add hyphens when words are broken, use the CSS

 hyphens property.
 Using a value of

-auto and the browser is free to automatically break words at appropriate hyphenation points, following whatever rules it chooses.
-To have some control over the process use a value of
+auto, the browser is free to automatically break words at appropriate hyphenation points, following whatever rules it chooses.
+To have some control over the process, use a value of

 manual, then insert a hard or soft break character into the string.
 A hard break (

 ‐) will always break, even if it is not necessary to do so.
 A soft break (

 hyphenate-character property to use the string of your choice instead of the hyphen character at the end of the line (before the hyphenation line break).

 This property also takes the value